baijiacms/QspWebServer/README.md

 ## QspWebServer

-this is QSP Game Web Server for multi-user online.
+This is QSP Game Web Server for multi-user online.

 It is still in the development stage（Alpha）, It is  unstable.
 It is based on JavaQuestPlayer.